 The respondents were given two choices and were asked which option would be more beneficial to lower their overall cost over the life of a loan.

-Four options were given and only 22% picked the right option.
+Only 22% picked the right option.

 Interest Terminology (Question 4)